swharden/ScanAGator/README.md

 * `filterPx` - size of the gaussian filter (in pixels) to apply to the data in the time domain

 #### Default Baseline
 When loading a LineScan folder without a save file, the baseline defaults to 0-10% of the LineScan time.
-This behavior is defined in [PrairieLS.LoadDefaultSettings()](https://github.com/swharden/Scan-A-Gator/blob/703fa24fa5bf4e1e287558d2b0d1694d66397dc8/src/ScanAGator/PrairieLS.cs#L255-L258)

 #### Automatic Structure Detection
-When loading a LineScan folder without a save file, or when _auto-select structure_ is selected from the settings menu, the following sequence of actions is performed.
-This behavior is defined by [PrairieLS.StructureAutoDetect()](https://github.com/swharden/Scan-A-Gator/blob/703fa24fa5bf4e1e287558d2b0d1694d66397dc8/src/ScanAGator/PrairieLS.cs#L264-L282)
+When loading a LineScan folder without a save file, or when the _auto-select structure_ button pressed, the following sequence of actions is performed:

 * Green channel image data is collapsed vertically
-* The brightest value (indicating position of the brightest column) is recorded.
+* The column with the brightest intensity is noted.
-* `structure1` and `structure2` set to 3px away from this brightest point
+* The noise floor is calculated as the 20-percentile value of the collapsed data.

-_Possible improvement: Structure detection could improve by performing a 1D Gaussian filter to the collapsed image data to produce a more accurate center-structure bright point._
+* A structure cutoff value is calculated mid-way between the noise floor and the intensity of the brightest column

-_Possible improvement: Rather than using a fixed distance from center, the structure bounds could be stepped away from center one pixel at a time, and left in place when the intensity reaches something like half-max.
-Minimum intensity in this case cannot be considered as zero, but rather the noise floor (perhaps the 10 percentile value)._
+* `structure1` and `structure2` are placed at the brightest column and stepped away until they cross the cutoff value

 ### Step 4: Calculate ΔF/F

 This sequence of events is used to convert two linescan images into a **ΔF/F** curve.
-The relevant code is brief and easy to review: [PrairieLS.Analyze()](https://github.com/swharden/Scan-A-Gator/blob/703fa24fa5bf4e1e287558d2b0d1694d66397dc8/src/ScanAGator/PrairieLS.cs#L394-L428)

 * Red and green linescan image data are each collapsed (in the space domain) to yield a 1D array of average fluorescence per pixel (in the time domain).
 Note that the whole image isn't collected and collapsed, but rather just the pixels between `structure1` and `structure2`.
 These become the raw PMT **R** and **G** arrays.
 * **G/R** is calculated for every point in the time domain.